 There are currently eight schools in Michigan offering a total of 12 master’s in communication programs.
 Of these 12 programs, nine are campus-based programs, and three are online master’s in communication programs.
-Students researching master’s in communication programs in Michigan can choose from a variety of specializations, including concentrations in integrated marketing communication, health communication, journalism, and media studies.
+Students researching master’s in communication programs in Michigan can choose from a variety of specializations, including concentrations in integrated marketing communication, health communication, journalism, political communication, and media studies.

 All of the schools included on this page are non-profit educational institutions that have been regionally accredited by the Higher Learning Commission (HLC).